Iterative optimization in quantum metrology and entanglement theory using semidefinite programming: Method for maximizing the quantum Fisher information over local Hamiltonians

 \subsection{Quadratic programming with quadratic constraints}

 In the previous section, we considered methods that aim to maximize the quantum Fisher information over the Hamiltonian numerically.
 In practice, they are very efficient.
 Still, it is not certain that they find the global optimum and they might find a smaller value.
 In this section, we present methods that always find the global optimum.
 However, they work only for small systems.
-We also present simple approximations of such methods called, relaxation.
+We also present simple approximations of such methods called relaxation.
 They find either the maximum or a value larger than that.
 The method given in \SEC{sec:Bilinear} looking for the maximum with the see-saw and the methods discussed in this section can be used together.
-The gap between the two results give information about the location of the maximum.
+The gap between the two results gives information about the location of the maximum.
 If the two methods find the same value, then it is the global maximum.

 The basic idea of the method of moments can be understood as follows.
 According to the Shor relaxation \cite{Burer2020Exact,*[{}] [{.
 Originally published in Sov.
 J. Comput.
 Syst.
-Sci. {\bf 25}, 1-11 (1987).}] Shor1987Quadratic}, the maximization of \EQ{eq:blinear} is replaced by the maximization of \be {\rm Tr}(R X), \ee where the Hermitian $X$ is constrained as \be X \le \vec v \vec v^T. \ee Note that \EQ{eq:const} can easily be coded in semidefinite programming.
+Sci. {\bf 25}, 1-11 (1987).}] Shor1987Quadratic}, the maximization of \EQ{eq:blinear} is replaced by the maximization of \be {\rm Tr}(R X), \ee where the Hermitian $X$ is constrained as \be X \ge \vec v \vec v^T. \ee Note that \EQ{eq:const} can easily be coded in semidefinite programming.
 We can also add further and further conditions on $X$ that lead to lower and lower values for the maximum.
-Similar relaxation techniques have been used in entanglement theory to detect entanglement or obtain the maximum of an operator for separable states \cite{Eisert2004Complete}.
+Similar relaxation techniques have been used in entanglement theory to detect entanglement, non-locality~\cite{Navascues_2008}, to obtain the maximum of an operator for separable states \cite{Eisert2004Complete}, or even to determine the ground state energy in spin one-half Heisenberg models~\cite{Wang2024Certifying}.

-For our problem, we used the method of the YALMIP package \cite{Lofberg2004Yalmip} and the method of moments \cite{Lasserre2001Global}.
+For our problem, we used the method of moments \cite{Lasserre2001Global}.

 {\bf Observation 4.} The maximization of quantum Fisher information can be carried out with the method of moments.
 In this case, the conditions of \EQ{eq:cnHconst} are replaced by